Isla Vista attacks: Aftermath

+Actions by Rodger's parents

-Around 10 p.m., Rodger's mother, Ong Li Chin Tye, received a text message from Rodger's life coach Gavin Linderman that she initially ignored.
-Linderman then called her, told her Rodger had sent an email, and advised her to check it.
-Li Chin accessed the email, which contained his manifesto.
-(Note: Attributed to multiple references:) She also discovered her son's "Retribution" video online and immediately called his cellphone, which went to voicemail.
+At around 10 p.m., Rodger's mother, Ong Li Chin Tye, received a text message from Rodger's life coach Gavin Linderman that she initially ignored.
+Linderman then called her, telling her Rodger had sent an email and said he also discovered her son's "Retribution" video online, advising her to check them.
+Li Chin accessed the email, which contained his manifesto, and his video.
+(Note: Attributed to multiple references:) She immediately called Rodger's cellphone, which went to voicemail.
 Rodger's mother then called Santa Barbara police, telling them she needed to locate Rodger.
-(Note: Attributed to multiple references:) Li Chin then called Rodger's father, Peter Rodger, who was dining with friends, and told him what she had found.
-Li Chin, alone, drove toward Isla Vista while his father, stepmother, and their friends traveled in another car.
+Li Chin then called Rodger's father, Peter Rodger, who was dining with friends, and informed him of what she had been told.
+Li Chin, alone, drove toward Isla Vista while Rodger's father, stepmother, and their friends traveled in another car.
 As they separately approached Isla Vista, Li Chin called Rodger's apartment building manager, asking them to check if her son was in his room.
-The manager told her there had been a shooting and car chase, and they would have to wait until morning to check.
+The manager told her there had been a shooting and car chase in Isla Vista and that access to the building was restricted until the next morning.

-Rodger's father kept hitting redial on his phone trying to contact his son.
-As they neared Isla Vista, they heard reports on the radio that an active shooter in a black BMW was near UCSB.
-Both of Rodger's parents then received a call from a sheriff's detective, who asked them whether their son had ever owned any guns.
-Li Chin was shocked by the inquiry because Rodger had never shown any interest in guns.
-She told police Rodger had social problems and saw a therapist and that she had been unable to contact him.
+Rodger's father repeatedly hit redial on his phone while trying to contact his son.
+As they neared Isla Vista, they heard radio reports of an active shooter in a black BMW near UCSB.
+Both of Rodger's parents then received a call from a sheriff's detective, who asked whether their son had ever owned any guns.
+Li Chin was surprised by the inquiry because Rodger had never shown any interest in firearms.
+She told the detective that Rodger had social problems and saw a therapist and that she had been unable to reach him for several hours.
 The detective instructed Rodger's parents to meet them at a parking lot near Isla Vista.
-Li Chin arrived there first, and was followed by Peter, Akaaboune, and their friends.
 When a sheriff arrived around 1 a.m., Li Chin demanded to know her son's whereabouts.
 The sheriff said Rodger had been found dead and that his driver's license confirmed his identity.
-Devastated by the news of Rodger's death, his parents believed he was a victim of the incidents until hours later, when they saw reports on the internet.
+Rodger's parents later said they were devastated by the news and initially believed their son was among the victims.
+Peter stated that he learned subsequently that his son was the perpetrator after reports identified him.